ExplicITConsulting/ExplicITConsulting.github.io/open-source/export-recipientpermissions.md

 </div>

 ## What does ExplicIT Consulting offer on top?
-ExplicIT Consulting offers fee-based support for Export-RecipientPermissions: Consulting, implementation support, enhancing functionality, troubleshooting, and more.
+ExplicIT Consulting offers professional support for Export-RecipientPermissions: Consulting, implementation support, enhancing functionality, troubleshooting, and more.

-You are not buying just any support, but our comprehensive expertise as a manufacturer.
-For us, support means not only providing a solution to your problem, but also passing on our experience to you so that you know how and why.
-Our support is therefore an investment in your own knowledge and that of your employees, which pays off immediately.
+You are not just purchasing support, you are gaining access to our deep expertise as the **developer, implementer, and consultant**.

+For us, support means not only delivering high-quality solutions quickly, but also sharing our knowledge so you understand the **how and why**.

+This makes our support an **investment in your team’s expertise**, delivering immediate value.

-Our support promise: If your support request stems from a bug in the latest version of Export-RecipientPermissions or the provided components, support is free — no exceptions.
+**Our support promise:** If your support request stems from a bug in the latest version of Export-RecipientPermissions or the provided components, support is **free — no exceptions**.

 For all other issues, you will receive the same top-notch support at a fair price.

 <a href="/contact"><button class="button mtrcs-external-link is-link is-normal is-hover has-text-black has-text-weight-bold" style="background-color: limegreen">➔ Contact us for questions and a customized quote</button></a>